RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONSTANT:
     ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER`` is defined if the application
-    wishes to include the Clock Device Driver.
+    In case this configuration option is defined, then the Clock Driver is initialized during system initialization.

 NOTES:
-    This device driver is responsible for providing a regular interrupt which invokes a clock tick directive.
+    The Clock Driver is responsible for providing a regular interrupt which invokes a clock tick directive.

-    If neither the Clock Driver not Benchmark Timer is enabled and the configuration parameter
-    ``CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`` is not defined, then a
+    The application must define exactly one of the following configuration options

+    * :ref:`CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER`,

+    * :ref:`CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`, or

+    * :ref:`CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER`,

-    compile time error will occur.
+    otherwise a compile time error in the configuration file will occur.

 .. index:: CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER